GuiSeSanz/JIND_DE/README.md

 * __plot_DE_NC.R__: Runs a negative control DE analysis between the same selected type of cells, maintaining the same proportion of cells than in the misclassification DE analysis.
 * __plot_cfmt_allmethods.R__: Computes the confusion matrices for all the methods studied on the paper.
 * __plot_cfmt_ggplot.R__: Computes the confusion matrices for Seurat, JIND and JIND with rejection.

+## Data availability:
+The output of the predictions for all the methods are available on the _Data_ folder.
+The original gene expression data used for the DE analysis and for generating the predictions are available at XXX